TheMatrix97/Demos-Cyber-GEI/README.md

-# Demos - SI (GEI)
+# Demos - Cybersecurity (SI-GEI)

-This repo contains some of the demos I use in class to explain practical concepts about cybersecurity
+This repo contains some of the demos I use in class to explain practical concepts in cybersecurity for the [`Bachelor Degree in Informatics Engineering - UPC`](https://www.fib.upc.edu/en/studies/bachelors-degrees/bachelor-degree-informatics-engineering) specifically in the [`Computer Security`](https://www.fib.upc.edu/en/studies/bachelors-degrees/bachelor-degree-informatics-engineering/curriculum/syllabus/SI) course

 ## Index